0xilis/libNeoAppleArchive/docs/func/neo_aea_with_path.md

 #### path

-A path containing an Apple Encrypted Archive
+A path containing an Apple Encrypted Archive.

 ## Return Value